Urinary Incontinence in Children

 Pathophysiology of Urinary Incontinence In Children

-Bladder function has a storage phase and a voiding phase.
+Physiologically, bladder function consists of a storage phase and a voiding phase.
 Abnormalities in either phase can cause primary or secondary incontinence (1).

-In the storage phase, the bladder acts as a reservoir for urine.
-Storage capacity is affected by bladder size and compliance.
-Storage capacity increases as children grow.
-Compliance can be decreased by repeated infections or by outlet obstruction, with resulting bladder muscle hypertrophy.
-External compression of the bladder from the colon and/or rectum may also decrease urine storage.
+During the storage phase, the bladder serves as a reservoir for urine.
+Storage capacity is affected by bladder volume and the change in detrusor pressure (ie, bladder compliance, which refers to how easily the bladder stretches upon filling).
+Storage capacity tends to increase as children grow.
+Bladder compliance can be decreased by repeated infections or by outlet obstruction, with resulting bladder muscle hypertrophy.
+External compression of the bladder from the colon and/or rectum (eg, in children with constipation) may also decrease storage capacity.

-In the voiding phase, bladder contraction synchronizes with the opening of the bladder neck and the external urinary sphincter.
+During the voiding phase, bladder contractions synchronize with the opening of the bladder neck and the external urinary sphincter.
 If there is dysfunction in the coordination or sequence of voiding, incontinence can occur.
-There are multiple reasons for dysfunction.
+There are multiple reasons for such dysfunction.
 One example is bladder irritation, which can lead to irregular contractions of the bladder and asynchrony of the voiding sequence, resulting in incontinence.
 Bladder irritation can result from a urinary tract infection (UTI) or from anything that presses on the bladder (eg, a dilated rectum caused by constipation) (2).

-The maturation of the voiding pattern from infant to adult involves changing from the infant's reflex pattern of urination, in which bladder contractions occur unopposed by increased outlet resistance, to the adult pattern, in which bladder contractions are suppressed by the pontine micturition center.
+The maturation of the voiding pattern from infancy to adulthood involves changing from the infant's reflex pattern of urination (in which bladder contractions occur unopposed by increased outlet resistance) to the adult pattern (in which bladder contractions are suppressed by the pontine micturition center).
 During maturation there is a transition phase in which detrusor contractions are opposed by external sphincter contraction (3).
-The external sphincter is under voluntary muscle control in the neurotypical patient.
-Development of control occurs during toilet training.
+The external sphincter is under voluntary muscle control in patients who are neurotypical.
+The development of voluntary sphincter control occurs during toilet training.

 Pathophysiology references